wp-plugins/chronoforms/readme.txt

 All support/docs/FAQs on our website www.ChronoEngine.com

 == Changelog ==

+= 5.0.9 =
+* More enhancements and features including: signature pad widget, Google NoCaptcha, Google sheets support, PayPal Redirect, PDT & Pro, and more...

 = 5.0.3 =
 * added diagnostics support to the forms manager.